saltstack/salt-project-website/README.md

 5. In the **Tag name** field, increase the latest tag name (number) by one digit.
 For example: `v1.0.65`.

 6. In the **Message** field, write a brief message explaining the changes you are pushing live.
-For example: `Add latest Open Hour notes.`
+For example: `Add latest Open Hour notes`.

 7. Click the **Create tag** button.

 8. The page now displays a link to a hash for a build pipeline, such as `e18261aa`.
 Click this link to view the progress of the build pipeline.
-When the pipeline completes, the page is live.
+When the pipeline completes, the changes to the site are live.

 > **NOTE:** If the pipeline fails, view the error message to see what is going wrong.
 Often, re-running the pipeline fixes the problem.
 If not, contact the SRE team for support.